 - Since it’s late February, on sunny days the temperature often rises dramatically during the race.
 Four of the past eight years have seen the temperature rise by 20 degrees or more from 8 a.m. to the daily high.
 In 2008 and 2010 the temperature rose by 35 and 34 degrees, respectively.
 In 2008, the overnight low was -8º, it was -2º at race time, 22º at 11 a.m. and the high was 33º.
 In 2010, the overnight low was 3º, race temp 5º, by 11 a.m. it was 31º and the high was 39º.
 (Both these years were fine times to grab a beer and hang out on the lake.)This seems to be occurring more frequently in recent years, but that could be due to the data coming from Hayward and not EAH/DLH averaged.

 - Snow is common during the race, falling about once every four races.
 Rain is less common, with only three races washed out in 40 years (including the 2000 cancellation).
 There have been two Birkie Blizzards in 1991 and 2001, each dropped 8″ of snow overnight and in to the morning of the start.
+2014 saw heavy snow the day before the race which led to traffic nightmares, a very soft trail and slow times.
+2018 saw snow the night before the Korte (slow and soft) and snow starting for later finishers of the Birkie.

 - Only once, in 2011, has the mercury failed to make it past 10º.
 If the race were held a month earlier, this would be quite common.